milesj/optimal/docs/predicates.md

 );
 ```

-> This works in a similar fashion to `shape()` but without the wrapping builder.
+> This works in a similar fashion to `shape()` but without the wrapping predicate.
 It allows the
 > object to be passed to other `optimal` calls.

 ## Boolean

 The `bool(default?: boolean)` predicate verifies a value is a boolean.
 Defaults to `false` but can
 be customized with the 1st argument.
-Boolean builder supports the following additional methods:
+Boolean predicate supports the following additional methods:

 - `onlyFalse()` - Validate the value is only ever `false` (or undefined).
 - `onlyTrue()` - Validate the value is only ever `true` (or undefined).